 They still to be able to run about and explore so its worth investing in a suitable indoor cage.
 Keep the cage away from electrical wires and cables as guinea pigs love to chew!

-If you do keep your guinea pigs inside, don’t forget they are social creatures so they will love to be in a room that is quiet and also visited frequently.
+If you do keep your guinea pigs inside, don’t forget they are social creatures!
+They will love to be in a room that is quiet and also visited frequently.
 This is so they can get used to you and have some social interaction.
 Don’t ever put guinea pigs in a garage which is used as the car fumes can kill them.

 Your outside environment

-Our new home is located in the countryside and is frequently visited by foxes and other guinea pig predators so keeping our little piggies outside was an automatic no.
+Our new home is located in the countryside.
+This means it is frequently visited by foxes and other guinea pig predators so keeping our little piggies outside was an automatic no.

-We gave them a try outside during the day the first summer we got them but they really didn’t seem to settle.
-You can tell if your guinea pig isn’t happy outside as they will stay inside their hidey-hole and won’t really eat the grass.
+We gave them a try outside during the day the first summer we got them.
+The idea being they could go out in the day and sleep indoors.
+However, they really didn’t seem to settle.
+You can tell if your guinea pig isn’t happy outside as they will stay inside their hidey hole and won’t really eat the grass.

-We tried our guinea pigs outside over two weeks and they seemed more startled and scared after they have been outside.
+We tried our guinea pigs outside over two weeks.
+The verdict was they seemed more startled and scared after they have been outside.
 If you have a private garden that is sealed off from your neighbors and away from the road then your guinea pigs can live outside safely.

-Ensure you buy the best quality and biggest hutch you can afford as guinea pigs need a lot of space so they can run around and explore.
-It needs to be rodent-proof to stop not only them escaping but also other rodents such as rats from chewing their way into your little guinea pig’s house.
+Ensure you buy the best quality and biggest hutch you can afford.
+Guinea pigs need a lot of space so they can run around and explore.
+It needs to be rodent-proof.
+This will stop them from escaping.
+It will also stop other rodents such as rats from chewing their way into your little guinea pig’s house.

 Ideally, the guinea pigs sleeping areas should be away from direct contact with the ground.
 This avoids the guinea pigs getting cold and damp overnight.
 In our experience when the sleeping area is located on the ground it provides easier access for rats and other predators to gnaw their way into the hutch whilst the guinea pigs are sleeping.